matteocoletta/ios_sdk/README.md

 ## Summary

-This is the iOS SDK of adjust™.
-You can read more about adjust™ at [adjust.com].
+This is the iOS SDK of Adjust™.
+You can read more about Adjust™ at [adjust.com].

 If your app is an app which uses web views you would like to use adjust tracking from Javascript code, please consult our [iOS web views SDK guide][ios-web-views-guide].